unitedschoolnations/unitedschoolnations.github.io/README.md

 # The United School Nations
 The United School Nations have sworn with their loyal members
  - **Moaz Mohamed** emperor of 9B
- - **Mohamed Tarek** emperor of the Tenian Empire
+ - **Mohamed Tarek** Emperor of the Tenian Empire
- - **Amat Alrahman** Secondary Queen and Fourth in command in the Tenian Empire
+ - **Amat Alrahman** Empress and Second in command of the Tenian Empire
- - **Zeyad Helmy** Secondary King & Second in command in the Tenian Empire
+ - **Zeyad Helmy** Secondary King & Third in command in the Tenian Empire
- - **Yousef Farid** Secondary Queen of Zeyad's family & Third in command in the Tenian Empire
+ - **Yousef Farid** Secondary Queen of Zeyad's family & Fourth in command in the Tenian Empire
  - **Abdnasir** Prince of southern Wallachia under the supervision of Emperor Moaz
  - **Hesham Azzam** USN Representative and Former Secondary King from the Tenian Empire
  - **Sajdea** USN Representative from the Tenian Empire